tcmetzger/sphinx-favicon/README.md

 ## Usage

-After installing sphinx-favicon, you can configure the extension directly in `conf.py` (see [Configuration](https://www.sphinx-doc.org/en/master/usage/configuration.html) in the Sphinx documentation for more information about this file).
+After installing Sphinx Favicon, you can configure the extension directly in `conf.py` (see [Configuration](https://www.sphinx-doc.org/en/master/usage/configuration.html) in the Sphinx documentation for more information about this file).